 Dental anxiety is any anxiety, fear, or stress associated with a dental setting.
 This anxiety can cause avoidance or delay in receiving proper dental care.
 Some medical conditions such as generalized anxiety disorder, PTSD (Post-traumatic stress disorder), bipolar disorder, schizophrenia, or a previous head or neck injury can increase dental anxiety.
 Some patients experience anxiety caused by a phobia like agoraphobia, the fear of being in situations where you feel you can’t escape, claustrophobia, the fear of enclosed spaces, or some have OCD (obsessive-compulsive disorder) surrounding cleanliness.

-Dental anxiety, in some cases, can be so severe that some patients put off regular dentist visits, which can cause oral health to decline, and causes further anxiety.
-During these visits, dentists check for conditions such as mouth cancer, which can be more prevalent in patients that smoke or consume alcohol.
+Dental anxiety, in some cases, can be so severe that some patients put off regular dentist visits, which can cause oral health to decline and cause further anxiety.
+During these visits, dentists check for conditions such as mouth cancer, which can be more prevalent in patients who smoke or consume alcohol.
 Avoiding regular cleanings can result in dental disease, causing more complex issues and more invasive treatment and care.
 Another common concern with patients not attending regular cleanings is gum disease caused by excessive plaque buildup on the teeth, irritating the surrounding gums.
 If a patient has had a negative experience with a previous provider, scheduling checkups and seeking help when experiencing discomfort might be difficult.

 Some common signs of dental anxiety include sweating, racing heartbeat, visible stress (panicking or crying), low blood pressure and fainting, and withdrawal, usually in the form of humor or aggression.
 Dr. Evans and Dr. Goold are familiar with these signs, as dental anxiety is common in children and adults.
 The severity can vary between patients, but communicating concerns with the dentist can help them provide a more comfortable environment for you as you receive your treatment.
 With proper care, symptoms can be reduced or eliminated entirely.